 FAQ

-Short answers about the Lets mobile beta, Glints, Decisions, privacy, safety, support, and legal boundaries.
+Short answers about Lets, Glints, Decisions, safety, support, and the product's legal boundaries.

 What is Lets in plain words?